Certified. Comprehensive. Cost Effective.

 GUI system administration

 Alliance Key Manager provides a Java GUI application to create and manage encryption keys and access policies.
-All access to security administration is authenticated using SSL/TLS client and server authentication.
+All access to security administration is authenticated using TLS client and server authentication.
 A system option allows requiring multiple security administrator logins to meet compliance regulations for Dual Control.

 On-device encryption and decryption services